Rashad Jennings

-Rashad Andre Jennings (born March 26, 1985) is an American football running back and coach for the Kingpins of Fan Controlled Football (FCF).
-He was drafted by the Jacksonville Jaguars in the seventh round of the 2009 NFL Draft.
-He also played for the Oakland Raiders and the New York Giants.
-Jennings played college football at Pittsburgh and Liberty.
+Rashad Andre Jennings (born March 26, 1985) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Pittsburgh Panthers and the Liberty Flames and was selected by the Jacksonville Jaguars in the seventh round of the 2009 NFL draft.
+Jennings also played for the Oakland Raiders and the New York Giants.

-High school career
+Early life

 Jennings began his high school career at Jefferson Forest High School in his hometown, Forest, Virginia.
 As a fifth string running back, he didn't play in a game until the last game of his junior year.
 As a self-described "270 lb. chubby kid with asthma and glasses", Jennings finally played after the first four running backs ahead of him on the depth chart went down with injuries and after his coach attempted to play a wide receiver at running back.
 On his first handoff he ran the ball in for a 30-yard touchdown.
 After a 40-yard rushing touchdown and scoring 2 more touchdowns on defense, Jennings was approached by a scout from the University of Tennessee who had come to see the starting running back.
 After inquiring about his grades and discovering Jennings had a 0.6 GPA, the scout said "Son, you have potential...
 Get your grades right!"

 After the encouragement, Rashad transferred to Lynchburg Christian Academy.
 His older brothers began coaching at the school the year before.
 Once enrolled both brothers used their coaching stipends to help pay the tuition since Rashad could not afford it.
 At LCA, he would begin to shed some weight and take to learning after having to repeat his junior year.
 In his junior and senior year, he was a two-time All-VISAA Division II selection while totaling 3,287 yards and 56 touchdowns, including 1,978 rushing yards and 33 touchdowns as a senior, while also lettering twice in basketball.

 College career

 Jennings began his college career at Pittsburgh in 2005, only the fourth true freshman running back to start there.
 However, Jennings transferred to the then Division I-FCS Liberty, in spring 2006, to be closer to his family.
 Though Jennings was suspended for the first two games of the 2007 season due to an internal violation, he set a Big South Conference record with 3,633 yards, 42 touchdowns, and averaged 5.7 yards per carry.

-On September 26, 2020, the Liberty Flames retired his number 23.
+On October 9, 2021, the Liberty Flames retired his number 23.